signal86/alchemylangOld/README.md

 # alchemylang
 a unique language framework for designing static webpages with minimal clutter, written in Elixir
+TODO: move all of this to docs and a tutorial page within said docs

 # Command Line Interface
 &emsp;Alchemy provides a CLI for auto generating code and project data (inspired by scaffolding in the Ruby on Rails framework)

-# Standards: Recommended filetypes
+# Filetypes
-Alchemy does not require filetypes, but heavily encourages them for maintainability, similar to C++'s '.h'
+&emsp;Alchemy does not require filetypes, but encourages the use of **.alc**.

-**.alb** - Alchemy Build File
-Project build files, which define the routing to *.al* files and the inclusion of *.alc* files.

-**.al** - Alchemy Page File
+&emsp;To build a web page, a minimum of two files are required, which can be generated easiest through the CLI.

+**Alchemy Build Files**
+An alchemy build file contains the project structure and outline, along with the project's imports and plugins.

+**Alchemy Page File**
-Defines the structure of a page, the 'meta' and 'view' of an Alchemy project.
+Defines the structure of an individual page, the 'meta' and 'view' of an Alchemy project.

-**.alc** - Alchemy Component File
+**Alchemy Component File**
 Defines components that are included in the alchemy project.
 TODO: component scripting should be in alchemy, instead of javascript

+**Alchemy Plugin File**
+TODO: this

 # Components